Armand Hammer (group): Career

 In September 2013, Armand Hammer released their debut mixtape, Half Measures.
-It was produced by Steel Tipped Dove, Blockhead, Uncommon Nasa, and Small Pro, among others.
-In October that year, the duo released the first studio album, Race Music, which was produced by the likes of Steel Tipped Dove, Marmaduke, Willie Green, and Blue Sky Black Death.
-Tiny Mix Tapes called it "a potent record about life, art, sex, drugs, politics, and violence."
-The Village Voice included it on the "10 Best New York City Rap Albums of 2013" list.
-On October 25, 2013, "Shark Fin Soup" was included on Spins "Rap Songs of the Week" list.
+The mixtape was produced by Backwoodz engineer Steel Tipped Dove, as well as Blockhead, Uncommon Nasa, and Small Pro, among others.
+On October 22 2013, the duo released their first studio album, Race Music, which was produced by Steel Tipped Dove, Marmaduke, Willie Green, and Blue Sky Black Death.
+Stephen Weil of Tiny Mix Tapes called it "a potent record about life, art, sex, drugs, politics, and violence."

-In 2014, the duo released an EP, Furtive Movements.
-The Village Voice included it on the "10 Best New York City Rap Albums of 2014" list.
-In 2017, the duo released a studio album, Rome.
-Stereogum placed it at number 28 on the "40 Best Rap Albums of 2017" list.
-In 2018, the duo released a studio album, Paraffin.
-PopMatters placed it at number 65 on the "70 Best Albums of 2018" list, while Stereogum placed it at number 4 on the "10 Best Rap Albums of 2018" list.
-It was also included on Pitchforks "Best Rap Albums of 2018" list, as well as The A.V.
-Clubs "Best Hip-Hop Albums of 2018" list.
+In 2014, the duo released their debut EP Furtive Movements.
+Produced mostly by Messiah Musik and Elucid and entirely recorded at the latter's home, Furtive Movements was initially planned as a remix album of Race Music, but that concept was thrown out in favor of an independent and fully realized follow-up.
+The Village Voice included both Race Music and Furtive Movements on their yearly "10 Best New York City Rap Albums" lists.

+In 2017, the duo released their second studio album, Rome, followed by Paraffin in 2018.
+Paraffin featured on multiple end of the year lists.

+In June 2020, the duo released their fourth studio album, Shrines.
+The record featured guest appearances from Pink Siifu, Keiyaa, Earl Sweatshirt, R.A.P.
+Ferreira, Fielded, AKAI SOLO, Curly Castro and Moor Mother.
+"We got all of those people involved because we saw the light in all of those cats," Elucid said of the younger featured acts.
+The song "Charms" was highlighted in a GQ interview the following year for being a happier, "brighter sounding moment", something they would continue into their next album with multiple songs on Haram even being called "summer songs".

-In 2020, the duo released a studio album, Shrines.
-The duo's collaborative studio album with producer the Alchemist, titled Haram, was released in 2021.
-In 2023, the duo released their sixth studio album, We Buy Diabetic Test Strips, featuring production from JPEGMAFIA, El-P, Kenny Segal, Messiah Musik, Child Actor, PUDGE, and DJ Haram, among others.
+The duo's first collaborative studio album with record producer the Alchemist, Haram, was released in 2021.
+The record saw many of the collaborators from Shrines return.

+In 2023, the duo released their sixth studio album, We Buy Diabetic Test Strips, featuring production from JPEGMAFIA, El-P, Kenny Segal, Messiah Musik, Child Actor, PUDGE, and DJ Haram.

+The group released Mercy, their second collaborative album with the Alchemist, on November 7, 2025.
+The album has been reviewed favorably by critics.